alexbevi/alexbevi.github.com/_posts/2021-12-18-just-finished-sword-of-hope.markdown

 Sword of Hope combines adventure and RPG elements.
 The interface allows the prince to select commands such as `LOOK`, `OPEN`, `MAGIC`, `HIT`, and `USE` to interact with the game world, talk to NPCs or solve puzzles.
 When he encounters an enemy, the game switches to a turn based battle mode in which enemies have to be fought in typical console style RPG battles.

-The first that that jumped out at me was the screen transitions (and their sound effects) were pulled from [Shadowgate]({% post_url 2021-08-16-shadowgate %}), which would make sense as the port of that title to the NES was also published by Kemko/Seika.
+The first thing that jumped out at me was the screen transitions (and their sound effects) were pulled from [Shadowgate]({% post_url 2021-08-16-shadowgate %}), which would make sense as the port of that title to the NES was also published by Kemko/Seika.

 ![](/images/soh/soh.005.png){:width="50%"}